micheleangioni/phalcon-validators/readme.md

 ## Introduction

-Phalcon Validators adds several new validators to the few default ones present in Phalcon 2.
+Phalcon Validators adds several new validators to the few default ones present in Phalcon.

 ## Installation